FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

 - Optical Network Terminal (ONT)

-  - A device used in fiber-optic internet connections, connecting the ISP fiber networks to copper networks.
+  - A device used in fiber-optic internet connections, connecting the ISP fiber networks to home networks.

     - Supports Fiber-to-the-premises (FTTP) and Fiber-to-the-home (FTTH) / Copper-to-the-home (CTTH).